 8.9″ x 7″

 The boards ship with heat sinks for passive cooling, allowing you to build fanless computing solutions.
-But there are also connectors that will allow you to add a fan if you’d prefer to trade silent operation for enhanced cooling.
+But there are also fan connectors for those who would prefer to add active cooling.

-There are also headers that can be used for additional USB connections, speakers, and other functions.
+Other headers can be used for additional USB connections, speakers, and other functions.

 press release